 - 1. The Academy has a comprehensive positive behaviour training programme, which has been reviewed to ensure that it is appropriate to the needs of staff and the circumstances of the Academy. - 2.
 The Academy reviews regularly the health, safety and welfare of its entire staff and provides for professional and personal support (including counselling and training). - 3.
-The Academy provides relevant information and training on behaviour matters to all groups of staff, including: - ✓ Examination Invigilators; - ✓ Lunchtime supervisors; - ✓ Support staff (e.g. learning support assistants, classroom assistants and mentors); - ✓ Other Academy staff (e.g. canteen staff, buildings/grounds maintenance/site staff); - ✓ Newly qualified teachers during their formal induction period; - ✓ Students undertaking programmes of initial teacher training; - ✓ Supply teachers; - ✓ Learning Consultants; - ✓ Senior Leadership Group/Executive Group. - 4.
-The Academy will provide for the training and development of all staff on Behaviour matters through induction training for all new staff, whole-Academy InSET and specific planned/tailored training.
+The Academy provides relevant information and training on behaviour matters to all groups of staff, including: - ✓ Examination Invigilators; - ✓ Academy Hosts; - Support staff (e.g. Learning Support Assistants, Learning Support Practitioners, etc.); - ✓ Other Academy staff (e.g. Quisine staff, maintenance/site staff, etc.); - ✓ NQTs during their formal induction period; - ✓ Students undertaking programmes of ITT; - ✓ Supply staff; - ✓ Learning Consultants; - ✓ Senior Leadership Group/Executive Group. - 4.
+The Academy will provide for the training and development of all staff on Behaviour matters through induction training for all new staff, whole-Academy InSET and specific planned/tailored training. - 5.
+The Academy undertakes annual reviews of the continuous professional development needs of all staff. - 6.
+Opportunities will be provided for staff to develop their knowledge and skills in relation to such issues as:

-- 5. The Academy undertakes annual reviews of the continuous professional development needs of all staff. - 6.
-Opportunities will be provided for staff to develop their knowledge and skills in relation to such issues as: - ✓ Effective use of rewards to promote positive behaviour - ✓ Implementing the Academy's positive behaviour policy and code of conduct - ✓ Logging and recording of incidents; - ✓ Lunchtime supervision; - ✓ Classroom management; - ✓ Educational visits; - ✓ The contribution of Teaching and Learning to positive behaviour; - ✓ Legislation affecting behaviour (e.g. detention, exclusion, child protection, student restraint); - ✓ Pastoral support; - ✓ Equal opportunities and anti-discrimination; - ✓ Techniques for promoting positive behaviour.
+- ✓ Effective use of rewards to promote positive behaviour; - ✓ Implementing the Academy's positive behaviour policy and code of conduct ; - ✓ Logging and recording of incidents; - Lunchtime supervision; - ✓ Classroom management; - ✓ Educational visits and trips; - ✓ The contribution of Teaching and Learning to positive behaviour; - ✓ Legislation affecting behaviour (e.g. detention, exclusion, child protection, student restraint); - ✓ Pastoral support; - ✓ Equal opportunities and anti-discrimination; - ✓ Techniques for promoting positive behaviour.